Australia PM Morrison loses control of WeChat Chinese account as election looms

 Featuring Morrison's photograph, it originally promoted major announcements on the economy or the COVID-19 pandemic, for example, translated into Chinese.

 But in January, the account was rebranded 'Australia China New Life', and said it would provide information such about life in Australia, Reuters confirmed by viewing the account.
-The account registration is now linked to a technology company in Fujian province, Reuters found.
+The account registration is now linked to a technology company, Fuzhou 985, in Fujian province, Reuters found.
+Reuters wasn't immediately able to reach the company to request comment.

 Liberal Senator James Paterson, Chair of Parliament's Joint Committee on Intelligence and Security, told media the incident was an example of "censorship" and "foreign interference".